-Apple's trio of flagship iPhones is now in stores, putting Samsung’s latest Galaxy S10 devices on defense.
+Apple's trio of flagship iPhones has put Samsung’s Galaxy S10 devices on defense, at least until the Galaxy S20 comes out.
 The companies’ two mid-sized options, the 5.8-inch iPhone 11 Pro and 6.1-inch Galaxy S10, may be the middle children of their respective families, but both have plenty to offer when it comes to design, display, cameras, performance and battery life.

-After putting the iPhone 11 Pro through its paces to see how it stacks up to the Galaxy S10, both phones have their advantages, but one outperforms the other.
+The iPhone 11 vs. Samsung's S10 matchup is almost too close to call, but after putting the iPhone 11 Pro through its paces to see how it stacks up to the Galaxy S10, one phone outperforms the other.
 Here’s how the iPhone 11 Pro and Galaxy S10 stack up against one another.

 iPhone 11 Pro vs. Galaxy S10: Specs compared